Are you a Bollywood Dialogue lover? I am sure you know popular Bollywood dialogues of female actors.

 Jitna bhi try karo Bunny, life me kuch na kuch toh chootega hi.
 Toh jahan hain wahin ka maza lete hain

-In the much loved movie “Yeh Jawaani Hai Deewani,”, Naina (Deepika Padukone’s character) imparts a thoughtful lesson to Bunny (Ranbir Kapoor’s character) about cherishing the present moment.
-In a scene where Bunny is eager to explore the whole city, Naina retells him that no matter how much he plans or strives, there will always be things left incomplete in life.
+In the beautifulDeepika movie "Yeh Jawaani Hai Deewani,", Naina (her character) imparts a thoughtful lesson to Bunny (Ranbir's character).
+Naina says bunny about cherishing and living in the moment.
+In a scene where Bunny is eager to explore the whole city of Udaipur.
+Naina retells him that no matter how much he plans or strives, there will always be things left unfinished.
+Life will always have its in-completions.

-Naina encourages him to embrace and enjoy their present surroundings instead of continually chasing after more.
-This dialogue, written by Hussain Dalal and part of Ayan Mukerji’s direction, encapsulates the movie’s theme of living in the present-day and finding fulfilment in the here and now.
+Naina encourages him to embrace and enjoy their surroundings instead of continually chasing after more.
+This dialogue, written by Hussain Dalal, encapsulates the movie’s theme of living in the moment.
+You need to find fulfilment wherever you are.

 Aap humse humari zindagi maang lete hum aapko khushi khushi de dete... par aapne toh humse humara guroor cheen liya

-In the classic movie “Bajirao Mastani,”, Kashi (Priyanka Chopra’s character) confronts Bajirao (Portrayed by Ranveer Singh) with heart-breaking words: “Had you asked for my life, I would have gladly given it to you… but you have taken away my dignity.”
+In the classic movie "Bajirao Mastani,", Kashi (Priyanka Chopra's character) confronts Bajirao (Portrayed by Ranveer Singh).
+She says heart-breaking words: "If you had ask for my life, I would have gladly given it to you... but you have taken away my dignity."

-While sharing the screen with Ranveer Singh and Deepika Padukone in this Sanjay Leela Bhansali epic creation, Kashi’s emotional dialogue, penned by Prakash R. Kapadia and Sanjay Leela Bhansali, replicates her deep suffering and betrayal, emphasizing the complexities of love and honour in the historic drama.
+While sharing the screen with Ranveer-Deepika in this Sanjay Leela Bhansali epic creation.
+Kashi's emotional dialogue, penned by Prakash R. Kapadia and Sanjay Leela Bhansali, replicates her deep suffering and betrayal.
+It emphasize the complexities of love and honour in the historic drama.

 Pyar mein junoon hai, dosti mein sukoon hai

-In this Karan Johar’s movie “Ae Dil Hai Mushkil,” Alizeh (Anushka Sharma’s character) imparts a deep insight to Ayan (Ranbir Kapoor’s character): “Love may be passionate, but friendship brings peace.”
-Directed and co-written by Karan Johar with Niranjan Iyengar, the movie spins around unrequited love and also features Aishwarya Rai Bachchan and Fawad Khan in noteworthy roles.
-Moreover, there is an iconic guest appearance of the King Khan, SRK.
+In this Karan Johar movie, Alizeh (Anushka Sharma's character) imparts a deep insight to Ayan (Ranbir Kapoor's character).
+While saying, "Love is passionate, but friendship brings peace."
+Directed and co-written by Karan Johar with Niranjan Iyengar, this bollywood movie spins around unrequited love.
+It also features Aishwarya Rai Bachchan and Fawad Khan in noteworthy roles.
+Moreover, there is an iconic guest appearance of the Shah Rukh Khan.

-However, Alizeh’s dialogue summarizes the emotional intricacy of relationships, underlining the contrasting emotions between powerful romantic love and the peaceful contentment found in honest friendship.
+Alizeh's dialogue summarizes the emotional intricacy of relationships.
+It underlines the contrasting emotions between powerful romantic love and the peaceful contentment found in honest friendship.

 About Popular Bollywood Dialogues of Female actors